dmytrolisovyk/node-challenge/README.md

 file with the data specific to my machine and added it to .gitignore
 - I tried to run some tests but get errors and warnings.
 I moved auth.jwtSecret to qa.config and renamed config-injector to process-config, cause it didn't do anything related to config injection.
 Unit test passed.
 - Acceptance test failed.
 I fixed an issue in server.ts, but eslint didn't like my fix.
 I added a rule to ignore unused var that start from _.
 Eslint is happy and the app + tests are fine.
 Also, I fixed some jest warning right away cause that was easy to fix.

+- Ok.
+Now lets implement the expenses functionality.
+Before any major impovements and refactorings, let's make something that acctually works and then improve it.
+I will follow the proposed file structure to align with the rest of the API.